jrfonseca/drmingw/README.md

  * (Clang only) **`-gdwarf-aranges`** : emit DWARF `.debug_aranges` section ([issue 42](https://github.com/jrfonseca/drmingw/issues/42))

 You can choose more detailed debug info, e.g., `-g3`, `-ggdb`.
-But so far I have seen no evidence this will lead to better results, at least as far as Dr.MinGW is concerned.
+But so far I have seen no evidence this will lead to better results, at least as far as Dr. Mingw is concerned.

 ### Why are the reported source lines always after the call?